 Q: Can you use CBD oil while on prescription meds for migraines?

-Yes CBD oil and cannabis in general does not cause adverse drug reactions when taken along with other medications.
+When it comes to marijuana for migraines, yes, CBD oil and cannabis in general does not cause adverse drug reactions when taken along with other medications.
 Often it is best to utilize cannabis as a method to lower the amounts of prescription medication needed to manage the migraines.

 Photo credit: Flickr